4 Ways Hardware and Firmware Security Keeps Remote Workers Protected

 In particular, there is a focus on making hardware and firmware more secure and taking security measures back to a hardware level, as opposed to just a software level over the top.
 The issue with firmware is derived from producers designing the firmware without security in mind, or at least, not at the forefront of the design.

-It’s for these reasons that device manufacturers and suppliers, such as HP, are focussing heavily on hardware and firmware based security, making their devices one of the most secure options in the world, especially for businesses.
+It’s for these reasons that device manufacturers and suppliers, such as HP, are focusing heavily on hardware and firmware based security, making their devices one of the most secure options in the world, especially for businesses.
+And now, some of these solutions are available on any device, not limited just to HP ones!

 This has in turn led to an increase in cyber attacks, through cyber criminals taking advantage of these vulnerabilities through phishing emails, ransomware and other malware that can affect the device and all the sensitive information contained on it.